ruffle-rs/ruffle/RUFFLE_AQW_MEMORY_LEAK_REPORT.md

 released, so repeated loads no longer grow.
 Section 16 has the measurements, the full test-suite results and the repeated live AQW session.

+**Follow-up (section 17).** The client's first run of the corrected fix on Windows reported lag and 3.5 GB after ten map switches.
+The lag was a collection storm in the new `unloadAndStop` and is fixed; the memory was what each of the several hundred assets AQW keeps resolvable cost in Ruffle
+- eager, permanent tessellation and parsed shape records, and bitmap memory the collector could not see - and those costs were cut by making them on-demand and reporting them.
+Section 17 has the measurements, and the memory report now says where every megabyte is so that the client's own run can be read.

 ## 2. Environment